 How to Prevent Against Skin Cancer This Summer

 Whether you have big summer vacation plans or if you just plan to spend your free time soaking up the sun outside, there’s one thing that we want you to think about: protecting your skin.
-Although having tanned, sun-kissed skin can make you feel more confident, too much sun can lead to things like premature fine lines and even skin cancer.
+Although having tanned, sun-kissed skin can make you feel more confident, too much sun can lead to things like premature fine lines and wrinkles and even skin cancer.
 We have created a list of a few tips on how you can protect your skin against skin cancer this summer.

 Wear Sunscreen Every Day